Greek Feta Dip

 Instructions

 • Make marinade.
-In a small bowl, combine the olive oil, balsamic vinegar, freshly squeezed lemon juice, grated garlic, and seasonings (Italian Seasoning, kosher salt, and freshly ground black pepper).
+In a small bowl, combine the olive oil, balsamic vinegar, grated garlic, and seasonings (Italian Seasoning, kosher salt, and freshly ground black pepper).

 • Serve.
-Serve Greek Feta Dip with some toasted bread, pita chips, or fresh veggies.
+Serve Greek Feta Dip with some toasted bread, crackers, or fresh vegetables (like carrots and celery).
+Some warm pita bread or homemade naan bread would be great too!

 Notes

-• I recommend using fresh garlic in this recipe, not the powdered version.
+• I recommend using fresh garlic in this recipe.

 • I always have leftover crusty bread in my freezer.
 I recommend my Chewy French Bread, Whole Wheat Honey Bread, or Sourdough Focaccia.